hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set.html.markdown

 }
 ```

-Using `terraform import`, import CloudFormation StackSets using the `name`:
+Using `terraform import`, import CloudFormation StackSets using the `name`.
+For example:

 ```console
 % terraform import aws_cloudformation_stack_set.example example
 ```

-Using `terraform import`, import CloudFormation StackSets when acting a delegated administrator in a member account using the `name` and `call_as` values separated by a comma (`,`):
+Using `terraform import`, import CloudFormation StackSets when acting a delegated administrator in a member account using the `name` and `call_as` values separated by a comma (`,`).
+For example:

 ```console
 % terraform import aws_cloudformation_stack_set.example example/DELEGATED_ADMIN